Munich & Bavaria

 Andechs is the oldest pilgrimage church in Bavaria, Germany.
 Pilgrims have been making the journey since 1455 to this Benedictine monastery, which sits on a holy mountain on the eastern shores of Lake Ammersee.
 Now each year, over 30,000 pilgrims...

 Untere Bachgasse 8, 93047 Regensburg, Germany

-Hotel Orphée, in the medieval city center of Regensburg, Germany, oozes 19th-century French glamour.
-Centrally located to Regensburg’s cobblestone streets, local shops, restaurants, and small town squares, it’s decorated in a...
+The Hotel Orphée, in the medieval city of Regensburg, oozes 19th-century French glamour.
+Centrally located to Regensburg’s cobblestone streets, local shops, restaurants, and small squares, it’s decorated in a Baroque...